ZackMason/cpp_init/README.md

 right now there are only options for creating executable projects I plan on adding static libs and dynamic libs later

+The default unit testing template for cpp requires cpp 17, if you are using an earlier version you need to write your own template

 ## setup

 if you don't have ```pyyaml``` installed then run